The European Multimedia Sector - consumers, business and regulation 2600-MSdz2EMSCBRen

 Learning outcomes

-• Present and defend how to define the multimedia sector in economic terms, and its relationship to socio-political developments in the EU and globally
+K_W05 – Students will be able to present and justify the definition of the multimedia sector in economic terms and its relation to socio-political development in the EU and worldwide.

-• Explain why the EMS is of strategic importance to Europe’s future developments in socio-economic and socio-political terms, and the relationship between the high level of social welfare characteristic for the EU and economic effectiveness
+K_W06 – Students will be able to explain why the Digital Single Market (DSM) has strategic significance for Europe’s socio-economic and socio-political development, and the relationship between high social welfare in the EU and economic efficiency.

-• Evaluate different digital parameters as well as factors influencing recent trends in digital developments such as: the impact of the Covid pandemic, wide-spread effects of global vertical and cross-sector integration, evolving relationship between data and advertising
+K_W07 – Students will be able to evaluate various digital parameters and factors affecting recent trends in digital development (e.g., impact of COVID-19, effects of global vertical and cross-sector integration, evolving relationship between data and advertising).

-• Understand the importance of using EU competition rules towards digital giants (such as Google or Apple), which are able to shape the state and future of the EMS
+K_K01 – Students will understand the importance of applying EU competition law to digital giants (such as Google or Apple) that may shape the state and future of the EMS.

 Assessment criteria